-The Law Offices of F. Benjamin Riek III serves individuals and families in Hudson, Canton, Cleveland, Lorain, and Akron, Ohio.
+The Law Offices of F. Benjamin Riek III serves individuals and families in Toledo, Hudson, Canton, Cleveland, Lorain, and Akron, Ohio.
 Call today to schedule a consultation.

 The Family and Medical Leave Act became law in 1993 and was the first piece of major legislation signed by incoming President Bill Clinton.
 Though the FMLA has been amended since its enactment, its major provisions remain unchanged.

 The law allows qualifying employees to take up to 12 weeks of unpaid leave in a year with health benefits continuing, along with an obligation to restore the employee to the same or similar position upon their return.
 The 12 weeks of leave do not have to be consecutive and can be used in increments.

 Most employers calculate the year as beginning backward from the date of the FMLA leave request.
 This is called a rolling calendar year and is used to prevent an employee from taking 12 weeks from November of one year to January of the next year, and then immediately qualifying for another 12 weeks beginning in February.